-Appropriate conditions must be met before ignition can take place, including favorable weather forecast (temperature, wind, precipitation, etc.), fuel moisture, smoke dispersal and staffing.
-Weather is monitored throughout the burn and burning will be halted if conditions fall outside of the requirements.
+Appropriate conditions must be met before ignition of prescribed burns can take place.
+Fire managers are carefully monitoring these conditions, including a favorable weather forecast (temperature, wind, precipitation, etc.), fuel moisture, smoke dispersal and staffing.
+Weather is monitored throughout the burn and burning will be halted if conditions fall outside of the required conditions.

 |Current as of|